valefimoff11/fxservices2/telemetry/Readme.md

         - trace_malloc / pympler snapshots
         - get all local and global vars and measure them with other APIs
-    - measure specific/named or registered (in a global registry) vars - pass the var to function to measure and log or decorate the functions during the execution of whcih to measure the registered vars
+    - measure specific/named or registered (in a global registry) vars - pass the var to function to measure and log or decorate the functions during the execution of whcih to measure the registered vars reference counts
+    - absolute counts
-    - reference count
+    - circular relationships
 visualization:
     visualization of mem utilization over time
     visualization of object graphs